 After nearly fifteen years as a solo practicioner, John Malone merged his practice with that of Sterling L. Bailey in 1996.
 Both John and Sterling had general practices including a mix of audit, tax, bookkeeping and consulting services – the standard ‘full service’ mix that the majority of local CPA firm practices have today.
 In 1996, we had two SEC clients.

 Our remarkable SEC audit growth has come from referrals from satisfied clients and other professional service providers.
 We are repeatedly told that the number one and two reasons for changing auditors are poor service and high fees.
-Today, we have 5 SEC-qualified audit partners serving smaller public companies in our Houston office — more than any competitor.
-We also have offices in New York, Beijing and Shenzhen, China conducting SEC audit work.
+Today, we have 7 SEC-qualified audit partners and principals serving smaller public companies.

 We use the latest in technology and practice aids to create a quality SEC audit practice refined by the above attributes.
 We have modified the traditional CPA firm approach to more efficiently and productively serve the specialized requirements of our smaller public companies.

 We believe our approach sets us apart from our competitors as our laser focus on SEC auditing enables us to provide the increased quality that SEC and PCAOB demand while still maintaining our fees and turn-around time at the lowest reasonable levels.

 We have expanded our service offering to include the full range of services offered to private companies and their owners.